 Pressure and Winds

-- India lies in the subtropical high-pressure belt, thus, the winds originate from the land and move outwards towards the equatorial low-pressure belt.
+- India lies in the subtropical high-pressure belt; thus, the winds originate from the land and move outwards towards the equatorial low-pressure belt.

 - These winds are known as northeast trade winds and are devoid of any moisture.
-But due to unequal heating of land and water in the summer, low pressure develops over the interior of landmasses.
+However, due to unequal heating of land and water in the summer, low pressure develops over the interior of landmasses.

 - This low pressure attracts the winds from the south of the equator.
-After crossing the equator the southeast trade winds get deflected and are known as southwest monsoons.
+After crossing the equator, the southeast trade winds get deflected and are known as southwest monsoons.
 The climate of India is also affected by jet streams.

 - This is a fast-flowing wind blowing in a narrow zone in the upper atmosphere.
 The jet streams are responsible for the sudden outbreak of monsoons in Northern India.
 A subtropical westerly jet stream brings in the western disturbances in winter.
-These disturbances cause heavy snowfall on the mountains and light rains in the northwestern part of India.
+These disturbances cause heavy snowfall in the mountains and light rains in the northwestern part of India.

 Try yourself:Which one of the following causes rainfall during winters in north-western part of India?

 Western disturbances cause rainfall during winter in the north-western part of India.
 This is a pattern driven by Westerlies.
 Western Disturbances are important to the development of the Rabi crop in the northern subcontinent, which includes the locally important staple wheat.

 Four main seasons can be identified in India:

 - Cold weather season -- December to February

 - Hot weather season -- March to May

 - Advancing monsoon season -- June to September

 - Retreating monsoon season -- October and November